 I seek refuge in Almighty Allah, from Devil the rejected one.

 (Says Almighty Allah in the Holy Qur’an)!

 As Ramadan announces his departure, it is hard to believe that this blessed season has ended.
-Never lose hope from the mercy of Allah, celebrate the Farewell Ramadan with another act of worship, seeking for the forgiveness and do not forget to pay your Zakat-ul-Fitr (charity which is distributed at the end of the fast of Ramadhan.).
-Make your concluding act with Ramadan perfect, Pray Eid on time.
-Celebrate the Farewell Ramadan with takbeer, dhikr and du’a, You definitely need your deeds be accepted.
+Never lose hope in the Mercy of Allah, celebrate the Farewell Ramadan with another act of worship, seek forgiveness, and do not forget to pay your Zakat-ul-Fitr (a charity distributed at the end of the fast of Ramadhan.).
+Make your concluding act with Ramadan perfect; Pray Eid on time.
+Celebrate the Farewell Ramadan with takbeer, dhikr and dua; You need your deeds to be accepted.
 Stay in touch with Ramadan, continue the good work and start with the sequel event of the six days of Shawwal.
-Finally, keep the beautiful memories of Ramadan; they will always come handy and will always be a source of inspiration.
-Farewell Ramadan, my dear guest, may Allah forgive me.
+Finally, keep the beautiful memories of Ramadan; they will always come in handy and will always be a source of inspiration.
+Farewell Ramadan, my dear guest.
+May Allah forgive me.
 For seeing you departing so quickly, I will always be sorry.